 Employee parking permits at city-owned facilities in the downtown area can be very limited at times.
 Virtually all employee parking facilities are currently occupied with existing permit holders and wait-lists are in place at most parking locations.

 If you would like to park your vehicle at a city-managed parking facility, please submit a Monthly Parking Contract Request Form.
-On the Request Form, please indicate which parking facilities you are interested in parking at and the Parking Operations staff will either place you on the wait list for those facilities and/or assign you to a requested facility, if immediate assignments are availability.
-You are welcome to contact Parking Operations at any time regarding the current status and availability at all city facilities as well as to receive estimated wait-list time frames for your requested parking facilities.
+On the Request Form, please indicate which parking facilities you are interested in parking at and the Parking & Mobility Services staff will either place you on the wait list for those facilities and/or assign you to a requested facility, if immediate assignments are available.
+You are welcome to contact Parking & Mobility Services at any time regarding the current status and availability at all city facilities as well as to receive estimated wait-list time frames for your requested parking facilities.

-Parking Operations also keeps a comprehensive list of nearby “non-city” parking facilities in the downtown area.
-If you are interested in receiving a copy of this resource list, please contact Parking Operations.
+Parking & Mobility Services also keeps a comprehensive list of nearby “non-city” parking facilities in the downtown area.
+If you are interested in receiving a copy of this resource list, please contact Parking & Mobility Services.

 * Restricted/assigned parking facilities.
 These parking locations may not be available to all city employees.